collegeman/sharepress/readme.txt

 * Schedule reposts of your content: keep traffic flowing to your site day and night
 * Get e-mail based support directly from the developer, often on the same day

-Single-site licensing, and unlimited Developer license are available.
+Single-site licensing, and unlimited Developer licensing are available.
 SharePress is compatible with WordPress MU and WordPress Multi-Network.

 Want to read what our customers have said about SharePress?
 [Check this out](http://aaroncollegeman.com/sharepress?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=testimonials).